ksharonin/feds-benchmarking/.ipynb_checkpoints/paper-checkpoint.md

 # Summary

-The Fire Event Data Suite-Polygon Evaluation and Comparison (FEDS-PEC) is a specialized Python module tailored to accelerate numerical comparison of fire perimeter products derived from different mapping methods..
-Currently, the module is catered to compare NASA’s FEDS fire perimeter product against fire perimeters from key stakeholder agencies (e.g. NIFC, CALFIRE, and WFIGS) along with user-inputted datasets.
+The Fire Event Data Suite-Polygon Evaluation and Comparison (FEDS-PEC) is a specialized Python module tailored to accelerate numerical comparison of fire perimeter products derived from different mapping methods.
+Currently, the module is catered to compare NASA’s FEDS fire perimeter product, generated from an algorithm that uses satellite observations, against fire perimeters from key stakeholder agencies (e.g. NIFC, CALFIRE, and WFIGS) along with user-inputted datasets.
 Ultimately FEDS-PEC is aimed at generating long-term performance assessments and assisting NASA researchers in identifying areas of needed improvement in the FEDS algorithm.
 Although specialized for FEDS, users can freely adapt the library for custom perimeter versus perimeter comparisons, enabling wildfire research.
 FEDS-PEC’s core functionality enables seamless access to multiple APIs and datasets along with numerical analysis.
 This is accomplished by providing template notebooks with which users can compare different databases of fire perimeters from a common syntax.
 Inputs include datasets of choice, region/bounding box, start time, end time, day search range and filters.
 The library visits the requested datasets, applies the region and search times, and performs diverse calculations including ratio, accuracy, precision, recall, IOU, F1 score, and symmetric ratio difference.
 Finally, FEDS-PEC returns the polygon metadata and corresponding calculations.
 Users can interact with the output by plotting the identified polygons and analyzing calculated values.

 Overall, FEDS-PEC optimizes evaluation processes, empowering researchers and analysts to efficiently assess perimeter geospatial data without reinventing evaluation solutions.
 Designed for compatibility with Jupyter Notebooks and offering flexible options, FEDS-PEC strives to bridge the gap between the wildfire research community and firefighting agencies by making the evaluation of fire-perimeter products easy, accessible, and frequent.